 Let’s be honest here.
 From the time we enter school as children, we are put under a lot of pressure to succeed.
 Exams, homework, parents.
 At some point during all this, we have to figure out what we want to do with our lives.
 Then the pressure might double or triple once we get into university.
 Don’t get me wrong, pressure can be good.
 After all, when coal is put under intense pressure it becomes a diamond.
 But too much can also turn the coal into dust.
 As humans, when we work too hard for too long, if we’re not careful, we can burn out.
 This is why we have breaks throughout the day, weekends, holidays, and time off of work because we are aware of what can happen.
 Essentially, taking a gap year is just a way to take a break from the pressure of school and replace it with a new adventure.

-Sometimes, people understand gap year jobs as ways of running away from real life or spending a year sitting on a couch watching Netflix.
+Sometimes, people understand gap years as ways of running away from real life or spending a year sitting on a couch watching Netflix.
 I understand where this misconception can stem from.
 However, I can guarantee you that after spending an entire day singing songs, reading books, and teaching about the difference between comparative and superlative adjectives, lying around, at least for me, is certainly not the case.

-Another misconception is that gap year jobs are only taken by people who have no idea what they are doing.
+Another misconception is that gap years are only taken by people who have no idea what they are doing.
 This may be true in some cases, but this decision should not be made out of fear of failure or uncertainty of what is to come, but rather as a way to reset, clear your mind, and maybe figure out who you are now and what you want to become.
 You may surprise yourself in your discoveries.

 2. A Fresh Perspective on Life